STAFF

 • Suraiya Sharker (she/her) Organizing Director

-Suraiya began organizing accidentally and through necessity, starting out as a student organizer skipping class to protest abortion bans in Georgia.
-This early experience solidified her identity as a dedicated Southern organizer, deeply influenced by the mentorship of queer, black, and brown feminist activists in the region.
+Suraiya began organizing accidentally and through necessity, starting as a student organizer skipping class to protest abortion bans in Georgia.
+This early experience solidified her identity as a dedicated Southern organizer, deeply influenced by the mentorship of queer, Black, and brown feminist activists in the region.
 Being a queer Muslim woman and the daughter of Bangladeshi working-class immigrants living in the South has significantly shaped Suraiya's perspective.
 These experiences have ingrained in her a deep commitment to intersectional feminism and community-centered activism to challenge and dismantle oppressive capitalist structures and narratives.
 Now, as the Organizing Director of Queer Crescent, she hopes to continue her movement work, focusing on building power and cultivating a political home for queer Muslim communities.

 Yashna Maya Padamsee is a first generation south asian immigrant queer femme raised in and by the US South.
 Yashna has spent 19+ years supporting social movements through creating innovative infrastructure and sharing liberatory healing practices.
 She uses organizing, art making, somatics and yoga for healing and transformation at the intersections of immigration, labor, gender + sexuality and bodily autonomy.
 Yashna enjoys watching good (and not so good) TV shows, eating dumplings or dal with her partner Ang, and taking their sweet dog Monkey on a walk at sunset at the river.